realworldocaml/book/book/variables-and-functions/README.md

 ```

 The syntactic role of an operator is typically determined by its first
 character or two, though there are a few exceptions.
-The OCaml Manual
+The OCaml manual
 has an explicit [table of each class of
 operator](https://ocaml.org/manual/expr.html#ss:precedence-and-associativity)
-and it's associated precedence.
+and its associated precedence.

 We won't go through the full list here, but there's one important
 special case worth mentioning: `-` and `-.`, which are the integer and